pletfix/docs/en/plugins.md

 Use the `--remove` option to unregister the plugin.
 Again the example with our `Hello` plugin:

-    php console plugin pletfix/hello --update
+    php console plugin pletfix/hello --remove

 > The plugin package remains in the vendor directory.
 So you can register the plugin at any time again.

 <a name="writing"></a>
 ## Writing Plugins